slipperyhank/pyphi/docs/examples/2014paper.rst

 http://integratedinformationtheory.org/calculate.html.
 You can build the networks shown in the figure there, and then use the **Export** button to obtain a `JSON <http://en.wikipedia.org/wiki/JSON>`_ file representing the network.
-You can then import the file into Python with the ``json`` module:
+You can then import the file into Python with the ``convert`` module:

 .. code-block:: python